Git Secrets Management and Pre-commit Hooks

 Once a secret is committed, it’s in the Git history forever.
 Even if you delete it in a subsequent commit, the original value remains in the object database.
 The only true fix is to rotate the compromised credential and rewrite history — an expensive and error-prone process.

-This comprehensive guide covers prevention strategies: pre-commit hooks that block secrets before they’re committed, scanning tools that detect leaked credentials, and operational practices that keep your repositories clean.
+This guide covers prevention strategies: pre-commit hooks that block secrets before they’re committed, scanning tools that detect leaked credentials, and operational practices that keep your repositories clean.
 Prevention is orders of magnitude cheaper than remediation.

 When to Use / When Not to Use